ejhocker/startup/README.md

 - **Application text content** - Consistent fonts (sans-serif font)
 - **Application images** - curved edges around list photos **Note** - The Sit trick is still the template design for the rest of the tricks, I am still planning on using JavaScript dynamic pages so I only updated one of the pages (Sit) with CSS.

+## JavaScript deliverable

+I implemented JavaScript in my application so that it now functions for a single user, as well as inputting placeholders for future technologies.

+- **login** - When the Login button is pressed the user is taken to the tricks page and the username is stored in local storage.
+- **database** - The mastery list currently draws upon the local storage to display the tricks the user has already mastered.
+It will later draw upon the database instead of the local storage to do so.
+- **WebSocket** - I used the setInterval function to display a new trick a different user has learned every 5 seconds.
+WebSocket will replace this in the future.
+- **application logic** - The mastery trick list functions as a checkbox with the bones changing from empty to yellow when clicked.

 [Notes](notes.md)